PSYCHOTHERAPIST • AUTHOR • NATIONAL SPEAKER

 Jodi Taub, LCSW, PLLC

 Psychotherapist licensed in New York, New Hampshire and Florida.
-Offering virtual support groups and telehealth service to patients across the United States.
+Offering virtual support groups and telehealth psychotherapy.

 Life can feel overwhelming — whether you're navigating anxiety, grief, burnout, relationship strain, or a major life transition.
 I work with individuals, couples, and families to make sense of those experiences and move through them with greater clarity and intention.